tdayley/AreTheyGood/README.md

 If you want to load this project directly into your own environment there are a few things you will have to add.
 * A file named private_variables.php placed in the variables folder.
 This should include the following variables:
-	1. '$apiKey = "asdfasdf-1234-1234-1234-asdfasdf' <- this should match the api key obtained from Riot
+	1. `$apiKey = "asdfasdf-1234-1234-1234-asdfasdf` <- this should match the api key obtained from Riot
-	2. '$serverName = "localhost";' <- this should match your server name
+	2. `$serverName = "localhost";` <- this should match your server name
-	3. '$databaseName = "aretheygood";' <- this is your database, named however you see fit
+	3. `$databaseName = "aretheygood";` <- this is your database, named however you see fit
-	4. '$username = "root";' <- the username you use to login to your database engine
+	4. `$username = "root";` <- the username you use to login to your database engine
-	5. '$password = "secretpassword";' <- the password you use to login to your database engine
+	5. `$password = "secretpassword";` <- the password you use to login to your database engine
-* Create a database to store the information in and make sure it matches the name you gave to the '$databaseName' variable.
+* Create a database to store the information in and make sure it matches the name you gave to the `$databaseName` variable.
-* Execute the 2 '.sql' files contained in the root of this project.
+* Execute the 2 `.sql` files contained in the root of this project.
-	1. 'aretheygood_tables.sql' <- creates the tables needed to store the data obtained from the API calls
+	1. `aretheygood_tables.sql` <- creates the tables needed to store the data obtained from the API calls
-	2. 'region_information.sql' <- execute this second, as it populates the region table with data
+	2. `region_information.sql` <- execute this second, as it populates the region table with data

 ### Licensing